oblac/jodd-site/content/db/3+dbsession.md

     ...
     ...// some layers in between
     ...
-    DbQuery query = new DbQuery("select...");	// no session refence is needed ...
+    DbQuery query = new DbQuery("select...");	// no session reference is needed ...
     ...// going back
     ...
     session.close();		// close the session and remove it from thread storage
 ~~~~~

-When `DbQuery` is created without provided session or connection
-argument, it uses default session provider, which is, by default,
-`ThreadDbSessionProvider`.
-This provider returns assigned session from
+When `DbQuery` is created without provided session or connection argument, it uses default session provider, which is, by default, `ThreadDbSessionProvider`.
+This provider returns assigned session from current thread.
-current thread.
 If no session is assigned, exception is thrown.

-`DbSessionProvider` implementation does not control `DbSession`
+`DbSessionProvider` implementation does not control `DbSession` lifecycle!
-lifecycle!
 {: .attn}

-It is very important to understand that `DbSessionProvider` does not
-controls the `DbSession` - it does not open or close one.
-So database
-session should be created manually before usage; and then assigned or
-connect somehow to the `DbSessionProvider` instance; also it has to be
-closed manually after the usage.
+It is very important to understand that `DbSessionProvider` does not controls the `DbSession` - it does not open or close one.
+So database session should be created manually before usage; and then assigned or connect somehow to the `DbSessionProvider` instance; also it has to be closed manually after the usage.

 ## Transactions